 This evaluation is of the Multi Country Sustainable Cotton Programme, implemented by CottonConnect and local implementing partners in China, India and Pakistan.
 This initiative was funded by C&A Foundation.
 The evaluation took place from July 2017 to November 2017.

 From Inspiring Women to Inspiring World, C&A Foundation’s worldwide campaign gives an insight on how to build a successful volunteering initiative

 Since 2015 , C&A Foundation has teamed up with C&A to conduct a global campaign that invites every employee to dream big, have fun and participate in raising funds for charities.
 Here the team from Inspiring World share their insights and lessons learned.

-Humanitarian Partnership between C&A Foundation, C&A and Save the Children, Global
+External Evaluation of the Global Humanitarian Partnership between C&A Foundation, C&A and Save the Children

 In 2015, the Global Humanitarian Partnership was formed between C&A Foundation, C&A and Save the Children (SC) and focused on humanitarian response and disaster risk reduction (DRR).
 The progamme was assessed on four areas, the partnership, humanitarian response, DRR and children's rights and business principles.

 The Better Mills Initiative (BMI) was launched in 2013 by Solidaridad, in partnership with C&A and H&M among others, in order to improve the sustainability performance of textile wet processing in the fashion supply chain in China.
 C&A Foundation co-funded this initiative.
 The evaluation took place from October 2016 to March 2017.